Deadline:

 Overview

 The Duke University Libraries Summer Fellowship is awarded to first-generation and/or low-income undergraduate students to support library research.
 The goal of the Summer Research Fellowship is to strengthen opportunities for 1G and low-income students by providing financial support for original research projects.
 Qualified projects can be at any stage of completion and research may be conducted utilizing resources within Duke University Libraries.
 The Summer Fellowship is meant to encourage deeper engagement with library resources including special collections and archives and offer students in need the opportunity to further explore their research interests.
-Students will have a faculty or staff member as a mentor and will be paired with a librarian mentor to help navigate their research experience.
+Students will have a faculty or staff member as a mentor, will be paired with a librarian mentor to help navigate their research experience, and will have a graduate student mentor to offer regular support to the cohort of fellows.
 Ultimately, students will gain confidence in research skills that will support them throughout their academic and professional careers.

 Examples: